Awooing/Documentation/source/index.html.md

 # Introduction

-Welcome, this is the documentation of the Awooing.moe API, from which you can get information from our website..
+Welcome, this is the documentation of the Awooing.moe API, from which you can get information from our website.
-On the right, you can see examples in Shell, JS and PHP
+On the right, you can see examples in Shell, JS and PHP.

 The main API endpoint is `https://rest.awooing.moe/api/v1`